-73. On November 18 and 19, 2013, the Board met to review and consider a number of items, including the possible declaration of a dividend.
-This meeting was held in New York, consistent with the Board's practice to have periodic meetings in both Toronto and New York.

-- 74. The Board did not decide to authorize the 2013 Dividend at a "short pre-dinner discussion on November 18, 2013", or without receiving any financial analyses or information from management, as alleged.
-In fact, in advance of the Board meeting, on November 18, 2013, the Audit Committee met to consider a number of matters.
+- 83. On November 18 and 19, 2013, the Board met to review and consider a number of items, including the possible declaration of a dividend.
+This meeting was held in New York, consistent with the Board's practice to have periodic meetings in both Toronto and New York. - 84.
+The Board did not decide to authorize the 2013 Dividend at a "short pre-dinner discussion on November 18, 2013", or without receiving any financial analyses or information from management, as alleged.
+In fact, on November 18, 2013 before the Board meeting, the Audit Committee met to consider a number of matters.
 All of the members of the Audit Committee were independent directors.
 Consistent with past practice, all of the Board members attended the Audit Committee meeting.
-The Company's auditor, Deloitte, also participated in the meeting and an in-camera session with the committee members. - 75.
-The presentation provided by management at this meeting indicated that the Company's balance sheet and liquidity position remained strong, with significant cash on hand and no draw downs on the credit facility.
-The presentation also indicated that Sears Canada had approximately \$1.66 billion in current assets, and provided information on real estate transactions completed, including the Oxford, Concord, Montez, and Cadillac Fairview transactions. - 76.
-Additionally, Deloitte delivered a report on November 18, 2013 which noted that it had discussed a number of matters with management, including pending litigation, changes to pension discount rates and the required reserve, and the recent real estate transactions completed by the Company. - 77.
-The real estate divestiture transactions, cash position, capital requirements and funding for turnaround projects, long-term growth, and possibility of declaring a dividend, including the potential amount of the dividend, were discussed by management and the Board during the Audit Committee meeting, with the benefit of the information provided to the Board in advance of and at the Audit Committee meeting. - 78.
-The Board then discussed the potential dividend during the Board meeting held on November 18, 2013, following the Audit Committee meeting.
-At the Board meeting, the Board, among other things:
+The Company's auditor, Deloitte, also participated in the meeting and an in-camera session with the committee members. - 85.
+The presentation provided by management at this meeting indicated that the Company's balance sheet and liquidity position remained strong, with significant cash on hand and no draws on the credit facility.
+The presentation also indicated that Sears Canada had approximately \$1.66 billion in current assets, and provided information on real estate transactions completed, including the Oxford, Concord, Montez, and Cadillac Fairview transactions. - 86.
+Additionally, Deloitte delivered a report on November 18, 2013 which noted that it had discussed a number of matters with management, including pending litigation, changes to pension discount rates and the required reserve, and the recent real estate transactions completed by the Company.

+87. During the Board meeting, with the benefit of information that had been provided to them in advance and at the Audit Committee meeting, management and the Board discussed the real estate divestiture transactions, cash position, capital requirements, funding for turnaround projects, long-term growth, and possibility and amount of a potential dividend.

+88. At this meeting, the Board also